A Discrete Proof of The General Jordan-Schoenflies Theorem: Concepts Review and New Concepts

-We also need another concept about regular manifolds.
-A regular $k$-manifold $M$ must have the following properties: {\bf (1)} Any two $k$-cells must be $(k-1)$-connected, {\bf (2)} any $(k-1)$-cell must be contained in one or two $k$-cells, {\bf (3)} $M$ does not contain any $(k+1)$-cells, and {\bf (4)} for any point $p$ in $M$, the neighborhood of $p$ in $M$, denoted by $S(p)$, must be $(k-1)$-connected in $S(M)$.
+We also have further requirements on {\it regular manifolds}.
+A regular $k$-manifold $M$ must have the following properties: {\bf (1)} Any two $k$-cells must be $(k-1)$-connected, {\bf (2)} Any $(k-1)$-cell must be contained in one or two $k$-cells, {\bf (3)} $M$ does not contain any $(k+1)$-cells, and {\bf (4)} For any point $p$ in $M$, the neighborhood of $p$ in $M$, denoted by $S(p)$, must be $(k-1)$-connected in $S(M)$.